 - Foul odor: Infections are usually accompanied by odor.
 If there’s a foul odor, whether it’s coming from the ears, the mouth, or the nose, there’s likely an infection behind it.

-Making Saline Nose Drops at Home
+How to Make Saline Nose Drops at Home

 Plain kosher salt works best for making these drops.
 Avoid using salt brands containing additives.
-Simply create a mixture of salt and baking soda in the following ratio:

-How to Give Saline Nose Drops
+How to Give Saline Nose Drops to Your Baby

 - Using an eyedropper, draw up some of the saline solution.

 - Using an aspirator bulb, gently remove any newly loosened mucus.
 Squeeze out all the air in the bulb before inserting it in your baby’s nostril and slowly releasing the pressure.

 Safety Precautions to Take